Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ![Traditional Layered Architecture (image from https://lorifpeterson.com/?p=64)](assets/images/Traditional_Layered_Architecture.png)

-Instead, we used a fairly new infrastructure patterns called “Onion architecture”
+Instead, an infrastructure pattern was used called “Onion architecture”, that at the time of design of the OSPSuite was quite new and has been gaining popularity ever since.

 ![Onion Architecture (image from https://medium.com/expedia-group-tech/onion-architecture-deed8a554423)](assets/images/onion_architecture.png)

 The idea behind this pattern is fairly simple: In a nutshell, ALL CODE CAN DEPEND ON LAYERS MORE CENTRAL, BUT CODE CANNOT DEPEND ON LAYER FURTHER OUT.
 The coupling is directed to the center of the architecture.
 The domain modal is always the center of the architecture and thus has no dependencies whatsoever on other layers.
 In the layer Domain Services, we would typically find interfaces providing serialization behavior.
-The implementation however would be on the outside of the architecture (Infrastructure) as the serialization involved databases or xml manipulations that have nothing to do in the core.
+The implementation however would be on the outside of the architecture (Infrastructure) as the serialization involved databases or xml manipulations that have no place in the core.

 ![Onion Architecture (image from https://jeffreypalermo.com/2008/07/the-onion-architecture-part-2/)](assets/images/onion_architecture_details.png)

-In this example, the IConferenceRepository interface is defined as a DomainServices that can thus be accessed from all presenters of the application.
-The implementation however resided in Infrastructure.
+In this example, the `IConferenceRepository` interface is defined as a DomainServices that can thus be accessed from all presenters of the application.
+The implementation however resides in Infrastructure.
 This architecture relies HEAVILY on the use of the [Dependency Inversion Principle](http://en.wikipedia.org/wiki/Dependency_inversion_principle)
 The application core needs implementation of core interfaces, and if those implementing classes reside at the edges of the application, we need some mechanism for injecting that code at runtime so the application can do something useful.
-In PKSim, we did not have the need so separate Application Services from Domain Services.
+In OSPSuite, we did not have the need so separate Application Services from Domain Services.
 We just use services.
-But the concept remains the same
+But the concept remains the same.
 You can refer to the description of the onion architecture from the time of the original design of OSPSuite [part1](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) , [part2](http://jeffreypalermo.com/blog/the-onion-architecture-part-2/) , [part3](http://jeffreypalermo.com/blog/the-onion-architecture-part-3/) and [part4](https://jeffreypalermo.com/2013/08/onion-architecture-part-4-after-four-years/) for more information on this design patterns.
 Since the adoption of the onion architecture from OSPSuite, it has become ever more popular.
 You can also refer to the 2022 article about the onion architecture [here](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423).